Socialist Party of Mallorca

-The Socialist Party of Majorca (Partit Socialista de Mallorca, PSM; /ca/), officially PSM–Entesa after the incorporation of Entesa per Mallorca (ExM) in February 2013, is a political party in Majorca, Spain.
-The PSM defines itself as socialist, environmentalist, and Catalan nationalist, from a Majorcan point of view.
+The Socialist Party of Mallorca (Partit Socialista de Mallorca, PSM; /ca/), officially PSM–Entesa after the incorporation of Entesa per Mallorca (ExM) in February 2013, is a political party in Mallorca, Spain.
+The PSM defines itself as socialist, environmentalist, and Catalan nationalist, from a Mallorcan point of view.

 Ideology

 It advocates the self-determination and the freedom of the Balearic Islands, with social justice, to increase the identity and the self-government of the archipelago.
 It also calls for a closer relationship with the other Catalan Countries, now forbidden to be achieved in a confederation of three Spanish autonomous communities by the Spanish constitution(art.145).
-Therefore, its political ascription is a Majorcan political party, regionalist or progressive-stateless nationalist, environmental, socialist and democratic.
+Therefore, its political ascription is a Mallorcan political party, regionalist or progressive-stateless nationalist, environmental, socialist and democratic.